1) React without thinking!

 3. Act as the decision-maker

-There is nothing worse than when one agent tries to get the other agent to agree about what their buyers or sellers will do before they’ve had a chance to relay and present the information to them.
+Nothing is worse than when one agent tries to get the other agent to agree about what their buyers or sellers will do before they can relay and present the information.

 4. Be offensive – arrogant